 Many in the industry expect to see a significant escalation of attacks during the year ahead, with some (38%) predicting that there could even be worldwide Internet outages during 2017.
 But reassuringly, the vast majority of security teams (70%) are already taking steps to stay ahead of these threats, such as putting business continuity measures in place to allow their organizations to continue operating in the event of worldwide attacks.

-More than a third (38%) of respondents to the survey, which polled around 100 security professionals at the Infosecurity Europe conference in London, believe that the next DDoS attack will be financially motivated.
-Despite continued discussions about nation state attackers, security professionals believe that criminal extortionists are the most likely group to inflict a DDoS attack against their organizations, with 38% expecting attacks to be financially motivated.
+More than a third (38%) of respondents to the survey, which polled around 100 security professionals at the Infosecurity Europe conference in London, believes that the next DDoS attack will be financially motivated.
+Despite continued discussions about nation-state attackers, security professionals believe that criminal extortionists are the most likely group to inflict a DDoS attack against their organizations, with 38% expecting attacks to be financially motivated.
 By contrast, just 11% believe that hostile nations would be behind a DDoS attack against their organization.

 This financial motivation explains why almost half of those surveyed (46%) expect to be targeted by a DDoS-related ransom demand over the next 12 months.
 Worryingly, 62% believe it is likely or possible that their leadership team would pay.